 Letters of credit are written commitments provided by a bank.
 Great-West Life has entered into certain letters of credit facilities which are available to certain of the Company's subsidiaries under various reimbursement agreements.
-The letter of credit's issued under these arrangements total U.S. \$127.
+The letter of credit's issued under these arrangements total U.S. \$100 as of December 31, 2018.

-Additionally, the Company and its subsidiaries have letters of credit facilities directly available totaling U.S. \$500 and £117.
-Amounts issued under these facilities total U.S. \$500 and £117 respectively.
+Additionally, the Company and its subsidiaries have a letter of credit facility of £117.
+Amounts issued under this facility totaled £117 as of December 31, 2018.